DanielLarsenNZ/examples/README.md

-# examples
+# Examples

-Quick and dirty examples for Azure and .NET
+Quick examples for Azure and .NET